Reference

 - SiteGenesis cartridges (

 sitegenesis_storefront_controllers,sitegenesis_storefront_core) and SFRA cartridges (app_storefront_base) override thedw.order.calculatehook, which bypasses Commerce App tax hook selection entirely.
-These cartridges must be removed from the site’s cartridge path before installing a tax Commerce App. - Hybrid setups (Storefront Next with SiteGenesis/SFRA cartridges still on the path) will produce unpredictable behavior for Commerce App extension points.
+These cartridges must be removed from the site’s cartridge path before installing a tax Commerce App. - Hybrid setups (Storefront Next with SiteGenesis/SFRA cartridges still on the path) produce unpredictable behavior for Commerce App extension points.

 - Only Tax extension points (

 sfcc.app.tax.calculate,sfcc.app.tax.commit,sfcc.app.tax.cancel) are live in the initial release.
 Shipping, Fraud, and other adapter interface extension points arrive in the second half of 2026. - Only one Commerce App can be the active provider for a given domain per site.
-Installing a second tax app on the same site will overwrite the first.
+Installing a second tax app on the same site overwrites the first.

 - Legacy hooks (